Having Fun in Paso Robles Is Not the Same for Everyone

 Postcard: Santa Fe Train Cars at Pomar Junction PostcardPuzzle: Penman Springs Vineyard in Paso Robles PuzzlePoster: Heart Hill, Paso Robles, in Autumn PosterOak with Wine Barrels, Doce Robles Postcard

 It’s Fun To Explore Art in Paso Robles

 There are several places to enjoy art in and around Paso Robles.
-We have an art festival every year, and there are other events featuring local artists year round.
+We used to have an art festival every year, but there are still other events featuring local artists year round.
 One of my favorite places is Studios on the Park.
-The first Saturday night of every month is Art in the Dark.
-That’s when Studios at the Park and other downtown Paso Robles art galleries are open later than usual.
+The first Saturday night of every month is Art After Dark.
+That’s when Studios at the Park is open later than usual.
 Because it’s a party, snacks and wine are often available for visitors.
 Sometimes there is special music at Studios on the Park.
 They often have artist receptions and opening nights for special exhibits.
 Here is a sampling of all the things there are to do at Studios on the Park from their website.
-This photo shows the outside of Studios on the Park during an Art After Dark Event.
+This photo shows the outside of Studios on the Park during an Art After Dark event.
 You can see the musicians right behind the window.

 Below is a video I made at the first artists’ reception exhibit opening I ever attended at Studios on the Park.
 This happened to be sponsored by the Paso Robles Art Association.
 See what exhibits are current and coming up on their website.

-I also make frequent visits to Heritage Gallery West at 840 13th Street in Paso Robles.
+I also used make frequent visits to Heritage Gallery West at 840 13th Street in Paso Robles, but it, too is now gone.
 Below is an exhibit of the paintings of Sheryl Knight which was on display during one visit.

 I Can Have Fun in Paso Robles Doing Almost Anything If I Have a Camera in My Hand